DarthBanjo/starwarsd6-essentialcompanion-od6s/README.md

 ## ✨ Contents:
 This module contains compendium packs for the following Star Wars D6 content:
-- Skills
-- Advanced Skills
+- Skills & Advanced Skills
-  -   **Note:** the advanced skills need manual editing by players/GMs.
-And the automatic advancement does not take into effect their character point cost.
-This is really just a list of Advanced skills for your games.
 - Force Powers and Force Skills
 - Equipment and Armor
 - Assorted Helpful Macros
 - Weapons
 - Typical Gamemaster Characters

+**Note:** The Advanced skills need manual editing to set the initial value to 1D by players/GMs.
+This is done by setting negative values on the skill sheet.
+Automatic advancement does not take into effect their doubled character point cost, Nor will they add their value back onto their prerequisite skills automatically.
+I've done this in my games by adding a flat modifier value onto the prerequisite skill(s).

 ## 👨‍⚖️ Disclaimers